Italy expels Russians after spies ‘caught red-handed’

 ROME: Italy expelled two Russian officials on Wednesday after an Italian navy captain was allegedly caught red-handed selling secret documents to a Russian military officer.

-Corriere della Sera newspaper said the captain was paid 5,000 euros ($5,860) in cash by the Russian.
+The Corriere della Sera newspaper said the captain was paid 5,000 euros ($5,860) in cash by the Russian.
+In London, Britain’s Foreign Secretary Dominic Raab expressed "solidarity" with Italy and condemned "Russia’s malign and destabilising activity that is designed to undermine our Nato ally".

-Police said the suspected spy was discovered after long investigations led by Italy’s domestic intelligence agency AISI, with support from the Chief of the Defence Staff.

 Moscow is embroiled in a series of rows with the West, most recently over the jailing of Kremlin critic Alexei Navalny, a move that triggered EU sanctions against senior Russian officials.